blockscout/blockscout/docker-compose/README.md

 docker-compose up --build
 ```

-Note: if you don't need to make backend customizations, you can run `docker-compose up` in order to launch from pre-build backend Docker image.
+**Note**: if you don't need to make backend customizations, you can run `docker-compose up` in order to launch from pre-build backend Docker image.
 This will be much faster.

 This command uses `docker-compose.yml` by-default, which builds the backend of the explorer into the Docker image and runs 9 Docker containers: